S.L. Benfica in international football: Competitive record

-European Decline
+European decline

 In the late 1990s, the club's European performances did not match Benfica's historic record, with only a quarter-final presence in the 1996–97 UEFA Cup Winners' Cup as a highlight.
 The team's performances were subpar, with their lowest peak coming in the form of a 7–0 loss against Celta Vigo, Benfica's heaviest European defeat.

 After missing two seasons of European football for the first time since 1959–60, Benfica returned to UEFA competitions in 2003–04.
 They entered that season's Champions League in the third qualifying round, but defeats against Lazio demoted them to the UEFA Cup.
 There, the team played its first European match at the new Estádio da Luz (3–1 win against Molde) and reached the fourth round, where they were eliminated by Inter Milan with a 4–3 away loss.

 After another season without playing in the Champions League, Benfica returned to UEFA's main competition in 2005–06, where they achieved their best performance in eleven years.
-Benfica knocked Manchester United out of the competition in the group stage, beating them 2–1 at home, and by winning both ties, eliminated the title holders Liverpool in the subsequent round, grabbing the club's first-ever win in Anfield.
+Benfica knocked Manchester United out of the competition in the group stage, beating them 2–1 at home, and by winning both ties, eliminated the title holders Liverpool in the following round, grabbing the club's first-ever win in Anfield.
 In the quarter-finals, Benfica were eliminated by Barcelona after a 2–0 loss at Camp Nou.

 The next two seasons were fairly similar; in 2006–07 and 2007–08, Benfica finished third in the group stage and were demoted to the UEFA Cup, where they reached the quarter-finals.